BITNEO/ScaDyG/README.md

 # ScaDyG: A New Paradigm for Large-scale Dynamic Graph Learning

-This repository is the PyTorch implementation of ScaDyG.
+This repository is the PyTorch implementation of TNNLS Paper "ScaDyG: A New Paradigm for Large-scale Dynamic Graph Learning".

 ## Requirements
 ```shell